mbakalarski/netclab-chart/README.md

-# netclab-chart
+# Netclab chart

-**netclab-chart**  is a Helm chart that deploys network topologies onto Kubernetes.
+Helm chart for automating the deployment of virtual network topologies on Kubernetes using Pods with multiple interfaces.
-It leverages [Multus CNI](https://github.com/k8snetworkplumbingwg/multus-cni) to support multi-interface containers and renders the required Kubernetes resources (e.g., ConfigMaps, Pods, NetworkAttachmentDefinitions) from a structured YAML-based topology definition.
+It leverages the [Multus CNI](https://github.com/k8snetworkplumbingwg/multus-cni) plugin and renders the required Kubernetes resources (e.g., ConfigMaps, Pods, NetworkAttachmentDefinitions) from a structured YAML-based topology definition.
 <br>
 Use it to quickly bring up containerized network labs for testing, automation, development, and education — all within your cluster.

 ## Use Cases

-**netclab-chart** enables rapid deployment of containerized network topologies on Kubernetes.
+This chart enables rapid deployment of containerized network topologies on Kubernetes.
 Key use cases include:
-- **Network design validation**: Validate HLD/LLD configurations and device behaviors before committing designs.
+- **Network design validation**: Test high- and low-level design (HLD/LLD) configurations and device behavior before committing to a final design.
-- **Test automation**: Develop and verify automation scripts for traffic/protocol generators or analyzers (e.g., APIs of IxNetwork) — effectively unit testing your test logic.
+- **Test automation**: Develop and verify automation scripts for traffic or protocol generators/analyzers (e.g., IxNetwork APIs, OTG) — effectively unit-testing your test logic.
-- **Image validation**: Test new versions of NOS (virtual or HW-aligned) to verify feature support and functionality.
+- **Image validation**: Validate new versions of network operating systems (NOS), whether virtual or hardware-aligned, to ensure feature support and functionality.
 - **Training & certification prep**: Practice CLI, protocols, and topologies in a safe, repeatable lab — ideal for students and professionals preparing for vendor certifications.

-Have a use case we didn’t list?
-Open an issue or share your ideas — contributions are welcome!

 ## Prerequisites